-The Food Trust is a nationally recognized nonprofit, working in dozens of states and at a national level to improve access to healthy, affordable food.
+The Food Trust is a nationally recognized nonprofit, working throughout the United States and internationally to improve access to healthy, affordable food.

 In Philadelphia, where The Food Trust was founded in 1992, the organization is committed to working with partners like the Philadelphia Department of Public Health's Get Healthy Philly initiative to create a comprehensive solution to the issue of food access, improving the health of families and communities through nutrition education, improved school food environments, farmers' markets, healthier food options in corner stores, new and expanded supermarkets and healthy food marketing campaigns and other programs.